 Data analysis included calculation of catch rates for each species (CPE-Catch per unit effort) as a measure of relative abundance.
-A population estimate was conducted for the Walleye population.
+A population estimate was conducted for the Walleye population using the Schnabel method of population estimation with the formula (sum of (Ct x Mt))/R. The size of the adult Muskellunge (≥ 30 inches) was estimated using Bailey's modification of the Peterson single-census method (Hanson 1986).
 Condition of individual fish was estimated by computing relative weight (Wr) for each fish based on length and weight where a value of 100 or higher indicates very good condition and values less than that resulting in poorer condition.
 Size structure of each species was evaluated by creating length frequency distributions and computing Proportional Size Distribution (PSD) which is a measure of the proportion of fish equal to or larger than stock size and equal to or larger than quality size fish in the population.
 Relative Stock Density (RSD-Preferred) was also calculated for Walleye and Northern Pike as a measure of the proportion of fish in the population larger than Preferred size (20 inches-Walleye, 28 inches-Northern Pike).
+PSD was also calculated for Muskellunge using 30 inches as minimum stock size.
+PSD38, PSD42 and PSD45 were also calculated and compared to quartiles that have been calculated for A1 Muskellunge lakes in Wisconsin.
 Growth rates of Walleye were calculated using the von Bertalanffy growth coefficient and median length at age and were compared to other lakes within the same lakes classification.
 Walleye recruitment was evaluated through residual analysis where the sign and magnitude of residuals from a catch-curve regression indicate relative year-class strength.
 Larger, positive residuals indicate years of higher recruitment and zero or negative residuals indicate years of poorer recruitment.
 Growth rates of Northern Pike were estimated by calculating the mean age at 18-18.9 inches for male and female Northern Pike and categorized into percentiles of statewide distributions of growth rates for both sexes.